 Before you arrive:

-- You will receive your room assignment, building address, assigned move-in time, and designated parking area to your @queensu.ca e-mail at the end of August.
+- You will receive your room assignment, building address, assigned move-in time, and designated parking area to your @queensu.ca e-mail on Thursday, August 23rd around 4:30pm.

 - Come prepared for lineups — it’s a busy day!

 - Please respect your assigned move-in time to help with the flow of traffic in and around campus.

 - Plan for extra time to reach campus from the highway, due to increased traffic.

 - If you will be arriving LATER than the official move-in day (or later than your stated faculty date), YOU MUST EMAIL Residence Admissions at email@example.com.
 Otherwise, your Room will be given to a student on the Waiting List!

 - Please follow the driving instructions we have provided on your building’s page, not online maps or GPS, as a number of streets around campus will be re-routed for Move-In Day, and there is also ongoing construction.

 - Please print the colour-coded Windshield Zone Card (PDF), found on your assigned building’s page, and place it in your windshield before move-in day, so police & volunteers can direct you to the correct drop-off zone.

 - Download and/or print the colour-coded Move-In Map 2018 (PDF).
 This 2-page document also includes the above-mentioned driving instructions to each building.